Southwold King's Head

-This large open plan lounge diner still retains a small public bar in one area.
+This large open plan lounge diner retained a small public bar in one area.

-Closed mid-August 2013 after several months under temporary management.
-Future currently under review but recent talk of conversion to an Itallian restaurant.
+The pub closed mid-August 2013 after several months under temporary management.
+The future currently under review but it's been reported that it may become a police station, though other reports suggest an Italian restaurant.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)